rothlab/mave-gene-prioritization/README.md

 3. Apply the movability and reappearance parameters to ClinVar genes, calculating their movability- and reappearance-weighted impact score (MARWIS), as well as their difficulty-adjusted impact score (DAIS).

-4. Rank ClinVar genes based on
+4. Rank ClinVar genes based on:
    1. Unique number of VUS in ClinVar,
    2. Mobability- and Reappearance-weighted Impact Score (MARWIS), and
    3. Difficulty-ajusted Impact Score (DAIS).

 ## Selection Criteria

-The following selection criteria was applied:
+The following selection criteria were applied:

 1. Missense variants,